 EDCI 305 Global Educational Systems

-EDCI 360 Social Justice in Education (3 credit hours) (required for all students in the Education S.A.C.)
+EDCI 360 Social Justice in Education (3 credit hours) (required for all students in the Social Justice S.A.C.)

 EDMG 300 Culturally and Linguistically Diverse Middle Grades Students